 Hitch Without A Hassle:

 As a caravan owner, you’ve probably spent a lot of time looking up tips and guides on how to hitch your caravan to your tow car.
-A caravan mover makes it easy, letting you instruct your caravan to move this way or that, until it’s perfectly aligned to your tow car.
+Some electric caravan mover makes it easy, letting you instruct your caravan to move this way or that, until it’s perfectly aligned to your tow car.